 A robust Incident Reporting process was established in early 2018 and provides important information to guide ongoing improvement initiatives for both participants and staff.
 Carpentaria is also required to meet obligations under the NDIS Quality and Safeguards Commission, an independent agency established to improve the quality and safety of NDIS supports and services.
 We work closely with the Commission to ensure we are compliant and that our reporting is detailed and our response and actions support a continuous improvement culture

 Carpentaria’s Whistleblower Policy also provides a flexible option for staff wishing to highlight opportunities for service quality improvements anonymously.
 A House Visitor initiative will be introduced shortly and is designed to support improved service quality in Carpentaria Supported Independent Living houses.

 In addition, a comprehensive review of all Carpentaria policies has been completed to ensure a continued focus on high quality services and participant safety across all areas of the organisation.

 Carpentaria has an open and transparent approach which is matched by a strong emphasis on ongoing and continuous quality improvement.
 This means that we welcome and take all feedback seriously.

 An Easy Read Fact Sheet developed by the Australian Government Department of Social Services is available here.

 Information from the Darwin Community Legal Service on how to get involved is available here.

-Information about Counselling and Advocacy support is available here.
+Information about Relationships Australia NT Counselling and Support is available here.

 Further information is available at the Royal Commission website here.